synonymdev/slashtags/packages/drive/README.md

 Cases where the drive is not readable:

-- Metadata or Content core is not [readable](https://github.com/hypercore-protocol/hypercore-next#corereadable)
+- Metadata or Content core are not [readable](https://github.com/hypercore-protocol/hypercore-next#corereadable)

-- Metadata core in a remote Drive doesn't contain enough information to retrieve the content core.
+- Content core couldn't be resolved from the header of the metadata feed.

-- Metadata core is encrypted so the content core can't be retrieved.
+#### `drive.version`

-- metadataDB is corrupt in some way that prevents the content from being retrieved.
+The version of the drive.
+Represents number of updates.

 #### `drive.peers`